Previous dayApril 15, 2026Next day

 18.4 km---✓ ReviewedUSGS →

-On April 15, 2026 at 22:57 UTC, a magnitude 2.1 earthquake struck 66 km ENE of Ouzinkie, Alaska.
-The hypocenter lay at 18.4 km, placing this in the shallow crustal category.
-Coordinates: 58.186°, -151.488°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.1 earthquake 66 km ENE of Ouzinkie, Alaska with origin time 22:57 UTC on April 15, 2026.
+The event originated approximately 18.4 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 58.186°N, -151.488°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15